hilbix/tino/howto/docker.md

 All I write here I found out the hardest possible way.
 Because nobody made it easy to understand.
 It took several hours to complete this here.

-Writing it up was the least part of it.
-Thank you very much, Docker, to make things a horrible experience like that.
+Writing this text here took nearly no time compare to find out what I wrote here.  **Thank you very much, Docker, to make things a horrible experience like that.**

 I consider that very very very bad design.